O-1 vs H-1B Visa: Cost, Timeline, Eligibility & Green Card Options (2026)

 How much does O-1 cost compared to H-1B?

-Costs similar.
-H-1B: $3,700-$9,300 (includes filing fees, fraud fee, ACWIA fee, optional premium, attorney fees).
-O-1: $3,500-$10,300 (includes filing fee, optional premium, attorney fees).
-O-1 attorney fees are often higher due to the complexity of the evidence, but H-1B has an additional ACWIA fee.
-Overall cost difference is minimal.
+The costs are quite similar.
+H-1B: $3,700–$9,300 (includes filing fees, fraud prevention fee, ACWIA fee, optional premium processing, attorney fees).
+O-1: $3,500–$10,300 (includes filing fee, optional premium processing, attorney fees).
+O-1 attorney fees tend to be higher due to the complexity of the evidence required, while the H-1B visa includes an additional ACWIA fee.
+Overall, the cost difference is minimal.

 Which is faster, O-1 or H-1B?